La couche de données techniques HVAC que ni ChatGPT ni un fabricant ne peut répliquer

 Pricing

-€19/month for individual tradespeople (mobile app). €15/seat for teams of 5 or more (service companies) — the payer #1 segment.
+€19/month for individual tradespeople (self-serve app). €149/month (Business, API/MCP) for service companies — the payer #1 segment.

 3.5